-Four- or six-lane arterials (49% of KSI) and Interstates (17% of KSI) in both rural and urban areas are the most important roads for fatal and severe bicycle and pedestrian crashes.
-It is important to note that this is slightly different from the pattern observed for all crash modes in the region, which first is also most associated with Four- or six-lane arterials (32% of KSI), then two-lane collectors (21% of KSI).
-Interstates are of similar importance to bicycle and pedestrian modes (17% of KSI) as all modes combined (16%).
+Four-lane arterials (34% of KSI) and two-lane local roads (21% of KSI) in both rural and urban areas are the most important roads for fatal and severe bicycle and pedestrian crashes.
+These road types are associated with 55% of all the KSI bicycle and pedestrian crashes in LSCOG from 2018-2022.
+It is important to note that this is different from the pattern observed for all crash modes in the region, which first is most associated with two-lane collectors (25% of KSI), then four-lane arterials (23% of KSI).
+Two lane arterials (20% of KSI) are of similar importance to bicycle and pedestrian modes as all modes combined.